 Most of you may be aware that MS-DOS Device Driver names cannot be used as file names in Windows.
-As a result, we are unable to name folders as con, aux, nul, etc.
+As a result, we cannot name folders as con, aux, nul, etc.

 Microsoft MS-DOS had reserved these names for these system device drivers.